iwasahighwayman/my-white-whale/README.md

 Sigh.

 However, i had purchased a spare lighting unit for the front yard.
 In our house, we have a saying: "_Pair and a spare_".
 So went inside and opened another lighting unit package.
 I got the largest, scary screwdriver I own, a hammer, and for good measure but thankfully unnecessary, the propane torch.
 I will not be defeated by cold weather!
-After creating a pilot hole, with the screwdriver and hammer, i sucessfully installed the front solar lights, coiling the LEDs artistically around the front bushes (it actually required two strings of lights to propose a nice display.)
+After creating a pilot hole, with the screwdriver and hammer, i successfully installed the front solar lights, coiling the LEDs artistically around the front bushes (it actually required two strings of lights to propose a nice display.)

 That night I went to the window, and was shocked to discover that there was NO illumination!